DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 This anecdote illustrates a pertinent fact for human genomic medicine.
 Unlike most personal data (email address, phone number, physical address, interests, EMEI), you only have one genome sequence.
-Once the online medical database gets leaked, you cannot requrest a new genome seuqnce via email.
+Once the online medical database gets leaked, you cannot request a new genome sequence via email.
 Once it is out, it is out.

-In a lecture by NSA technical director of the [information assurance directorate](https://www.nsa.gov/what-we-do/cybersecurity/), Richard George stated that credit card data is worth very little today on _"the market"_; health information is the new target of interest, because with that information comes an indivduals' identity and the potential to order drugs in their name.
+In a lecture by NSA technical director of the [information assurance directorate](https://www.nsa.gov/what-we-do/cybersecurity/), Richard George stated that credit card data is worth very little today on _"the market"_; health information is the new target of interest, because with that information comes an individuals' identity and the potential to order drugs in their name.
 With a little more imagination, one can envision the potential for genomic data.
 Some of the most powerful analysis techniques are still being developed today and we may see a big leap in genomic interpretation in the next decade.
 Once the analysis protocols are complete, whoever has the biggest database will be the most powerful (and for entrepreneurs, the most profitable, if their focus is on the correct questions in human health, etc).